 ** These ''are'' slightly pretentious boho arty types we're dealing with here.

-* Why is Mr Grey appalled enough to make note of Maureen slapping Joanne's ass (or in the film, Joanne groping Maureen's), when he didn't have issue with Maureen slapping her own ass (in the movie, Joanne slapping Maureen's) previously?
+* Why is Mr. Grey appalled enough to make note of Maureen slapping Joanne's ass (or in the film, Joanne groping Maureen's) when he didn't have an issue with Maureen slapping her own ass (in the movie, Joanne slapping Maureen's) previously?

 ** I don't know, maybe homophobia?

 * If Mark can't pay his rent and doesn't have a job, then how on earth does he afford film for his camera?
 Especially filming the way he does, with no set script or idea as to what he's even making, just recording endlessly?
 A 100-foot roll of 16mm film goes for anywhere between $25-40 dollars and that amounts to just under three minutes of screentime.

 ** I assume simple poor money management.
 Mark is an ARTIST, and no doubt considers it more important and worthwhile to spend what little money he manages to scrape together on things which will further his artistic vision (namely, film for his camera) over things that will enable him to keep a roof over his head.
 It is, after all, something of a stereotype (not entirely unfounded in reality) that artistic types tend to be a bit flighty and poor at making practical decisions.

 ** It's also implied that he has wealthy parents who are willing to send him a bit of cash every so often.
 As for why he doesn't choose to use some of that money to pay his rent, see the point above.